Lifeline 375 Lumen Front Line Light

-Weighing in at 115g it isn't too heavy either, unless that few grams does make a difference to you.
-But in reality for the casual to the committed cyclist, it offers a great little light that will see you down some pretty dark roads.
+The Lifeline 375 Lumen Front Line Bike Light is simple to use and very affordable.
+Weighing in at 115g, it isn't too heavy and from the casual to the committed cyclist, it offers a great light that will see you down some pretty dark roads.

-It comes with a really easy to use bike mount and has three rubber size adjusters, fitting the majority of handlebars.
+It comes with a really easy-to-use bike mount and has three rubber size adjusters, fitting the majority of handlebars.
 It is quick to get the light on and off the mount, even with gloves on.
 The same goes for operating the light with gloves on.
 The button is easy to press with or without gloves.

 The price of the light is really not bad.
 If you look around it can be cheaper and it is a good light for the price.
 It is easy to use and perfect as a multi-purpose commuter/weekend rider light.